+Pomeranian eye care.
 Even the tiniest of scratches and pieces of tiny debris can make your eye run.
-You can do a few things to protect your eyes from being watery or causing stains.
+You can do a few things to prevent Pomeranian eyes watering, watery or causing Pomeranian tear stains.

 1) Routinely clean your Pom’s face and eye area to get rid of all tiny pieces of debris, including food that may eventually get into his eyes.
 Wiping the lids in a downward motion, so the lids are gently closed as they’re being cleaned.
 Use a high quality canine facial wipe.
 If your pet is susceptible to staining, use a wipe that also cleans stains and eliminates debris.